RashidIsmayilzada/NoSQL_Project/README.md

 - **Session Timeout**: 120 minutes (sliding)
 - **Session Storage**: In-memory (can be configured for distributed cache)
 - **Auto Logout**: After timeout or manual logout

-## Screenshots

-### Dashboard
-The dashboard provides an overview of ticket statistics with a donut chart visualization showing status breakdown.

-### Ticket Management
-Create, view, edit, and assign tickets with a clean and intuitive interface.

-### Employee Management
-ServiceDesk users can manage employee profiles, view ticket counts, and control account status.

 ## Contributing